prasraja672/actor-facebook-scraper/README.md

 ## Limitations / Caveats

+* Personal profiles and groups aren't accessible at the moment
 * Pages "Likes" count is a best-effort.
 The mobile page doesn't provide the count, and some languages don't provide any at all.
 So if a page has 1.9M, the number will most likely be 1900000 instead of the exact number.
 * No content, stats or comments for live stream posts
 * New reviews don't contain a rating from 1 to 5, but rather is positive or negative